-The transverse probes AS-NTP-Flex and AS-NTP-Flex 0,6 are made with a strip of very thin, extreme flexible and bendable material.
+The transverse probe AS-NTP-Flex 0,6 is made with a strip of very thin, extreme flexible and bendable material.
 They are qualified to measure remarkable hard to reach locations and smallest air gaps.
 Furthermore the probe carrier is temperature resistant up to 100 °C at the AS-NTP-Flex and even up to 150 °C at the AS-NTP-Flex 0,6.